How to grow giant Achatina at home. How to care for snails at home

 • Carefully remove sharp pieces with nail scissors;

-• If large fragments have fallen off, glue them back with a film from a raw egg, and fix with a band-aid on top;
+• If large fragments fall off, glue them back using film from a raw egg, and secure on top with a band-aid;

-• Or gypsum carefully, but make sure that the gypsum does not get on the skin of the animal;
+• Or plaster it carefully, but make sure that the plaster does not get on the animal’s skin;

-• Transfer the victim to another container until recovery;
+• Place the victim in another container until recovery;

-After 4-5 days, if the individual is not very old, a film forms on the crack, which eventually hardens and becomes part of the shell.
-From now on, be careful with your pets - try not to take it in your arms again, and lay soft moss on the bottom of the dwelling.
+After 4-5 days, if the individual is not very old, a film will form on the crack, which will harden over time and become part of the shell.
+From now on, be careful with your pets - try not to pick them up too much, and lay soft moss on the bottom of the house.

-Shellfish breeders tell amazing stories about their pets, that they recognize them among strangers and even tame them a little.
-If you don’t believe it, try it yourself - this is an extremely unpretentious animal that can be left for a long time and does not need to be walked.
-Moreover, now you know what snails eat and what not and how to care for them.
+Clam breeders tell amazing stories about their pets, that they recognize them among strangers and even become a little tamed.
+If you don’t believe me, try it yourself - this is an extremely unpretentious animal that can be left for a long time and does not need to be walked.
+Moreover, now you know what snails eat and what they don’t and how to care for them.

 In this video, Daria Potapova will tell you what she feeds her pet snails:

-If you decide to have such an unusual pet as a snail, you should familiarize yourself with their features in more detail.
+If you decide to get such an unusual pet as a snail, you should familiarize yourself with their characteristics in more detail.
 First of all, you need to decide what type of snail you like.
 It is possible to breed both grape snails and African snails at home.
-From the point of view of aesthetics and exotics, African ones are much more attractive.
-But they also practice the cultivation of grape mollusks.
+From the point of view of aesthetics and exoticism, African ones are much more attractive.
+But they also practice the cultivation of grape shellfish.

 • Achatina - giant African land snails

-The natural habitat of Achatina is in East Africa, but representatives of this species can also be found in many European countries.
-African Achatinas have gained popularity as terrarium pets and are also bred for human consumption.
-In many countries with a warm climate, including Spain, they are serious pests of crops.
+Achatina's natural habitat is in East Africa, but representatives of this species can also be found in many European countries.
+African Achatina have gained popularity as terrarium pets and are also bred for food.
+In many countries with warm climates, including Spain, they are serious pests of agricultural crops.

 They live in places where it is warm enough, damp and there is constant access to food.
-They thrive in tropical climates.
+They feel ideal in tropical climates.

-African snails can live at home, it is not difficult for them to create an optimal local climate in a terrarium.
+African snails can live at home; it is not at all difficult for them to create an optimal local climate in a terrarium.

 The size depends on the species - Achatina is the largest snail in the world, its shell grows up to 200 mm, and its weight can be 400-500 grams.
-At home, slugs also reach large sizes - adults can have a carapace length of 70 to 170 mm and a width of 30 to 80 mm.
+At home, slugs also reach large sizes - adult individuals can have a carapace length from 70 to 170 mm and a width from 30 to 80 mm.

-These clams prefer warm, humid areas, especially places around bodies of water.
+These mollusks prefer warm, humid areas, especially areas around bodies of water.
 Terrarium

-must maintain a temperature of 20-30 ° C and an air humidity of about 80-95% (specific parameters depend on the subspecies).
-For more demanding species, a device for additional heating is needed, for example, heating elements placed on the outside of the terrarium.
+must maintain a temperature of 20-30°C and air humidity of about 80-95% (specific parameters depend on the subspecies).
+For more demanding species, a device for additional heating is required, for example, heating elements placed on the outside of the terrarium.

-Mollusk activity depends on ambient temperature, sunlight and humidity.
-In the cold season, they are active around the clock.
-In the hot season, they are active mainly at night or during rain.
+The activity of the mollusk depends on the ambient temperature, sunlight and humidity.
+During the cold season they are active around the clock.
+During the hot season, they are active mainly at night or during rain.

-They can become inactive for many reasons: lack of humidity, low temperatures, and diseases.
-Such an Achatina is closed in a shell with a limestone cap.
+They can become inactive for many reasons: insufficient humidity, low temperature and disease.
+This Achatina is closed in the shell using a lid made of limestone.

-The average life expectancy of an animal is from 3 to 5 years, but there are individuals who live up to 9 years.
+The average lifespan of an animal is from 3 to 5 years, but there are individuals that live for 9 years.

 How to care for snails at home?
-Their nutrition should be taken very seriously so that they receive all the elements necessary for their life.
+You should take their nutrition very seriously so that they receive all the elements necessary for their life.
 This phytophage feeds on various plant species.
-Achatina feels the taste of food and her diet should be varied.
+Achatina feels the taste of food and its diet should be varied.

 What do snails eat at home?